A Comprehensive Lamy Safari Fountain Pen Review

 The nib on the Lamy Safari fountain pen is perfect for standard writing.
 However, if you’re interested in nib calligraphy, then you might be hoping to find a fountain pen with a flex nib.
 Unfortunately, the Lamy Safari doesn’t come with that kind of nib.
 If you pressed down and tried to get the nib to flex, it would be bent out of shape and permanently damaged.
 Interested in writing only with no calligraphy at all?
 Then you’re all set with the Lamy Safari!

 Fountain Pen Paradise

 Shopping around for fountain pens can be tough.
-But I can tell you that if you decided to purchase a Lamy Safari for your first fountain pen, you won’t be disappointed.
-This stylish pen is the perfect way to dip your toes into the world of fountain pens and see for yourself how awesome they can be.
+But I can tell you that if you decide to purchase a Lamy Safari for your first fountain pen, you won’t be disappointed.
+This stylish pen is the perfect way to dip your toes into the fountain pen community and see for yourself how awesome it can be.
 You will be blown away by how they feel as you write.
 Be warned, though — you may find yourself collecting fountain pens like crazy!